fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 * Running a health check failed.

-When this happens, the controller sets the `Ready` Condition status to False and adds a Condition with the following attributes to the `Kustomization`’s `.status.conditions`:
+When this happens, the controller sets the `Ready` Condition status to False and adds a Condition with the following attributes to the Kustomization’s `.status.conditions`:

 - `type: Ready | HealthyCondition`